bereanarchive/bereanarchive/articles/history/shroud-of-turin.md

 > Our team included three Jewish members (Al Adler, Don Devan and me), one Mormon, one Evangelical, several Catholics, several Protestants and some avowed atheists and agnostics.
 Had religion ever been a criterion for membership, most of the STURP team members would never have agreed to participate.
 Even the Church custodians and the emissary of King Umberto (the owner of the Shroud in 1978) did nothing to interfere with or influence our work.
 They did not want it to even appear that that might be the case and consequently gave us complete autonomy,[^schwortz-2014]

 Ray Rogers doesn't believe in miracles.

+John Heller:

+> “Every member of the team came aboard bound and determined to prove this was a forgery,” said John Heller, a biophysicist at the New England Institute.
+He and nearly all of the 30 members of the team are coming away convinced it is not a fraud.  https://www.christianitytoday.com/ct/1981/february-20/shroud-of-truin-scientists-conclude-its-not-forgery.html

 #### Dye to Blood